 This question of “What is Video Production?” is something we answer often and Wikipedia’s answer is close but not perfect.
 We do divide our processes into the three parts: pre-production, production, and post-production.
 But video production could be a short film, a full-length movie, business marketing video, television commercial, social media videos and even music videos.
 The options are endless as your imagination.

 Overall creating any of these videos will require similar steps.
 And if you ask any marketing agency, they will tell you that video is ushering in a new era in marketing.
-According to Entrepreneur.com by 2019, 80% of online content will be video.
-2019?
-Yep, that’s next year!
+According to Forbes by 2021, 85% of online content will be video.

 As a consumer Video is easily remembered, shared and directly informs purchase decisions.
 Because of this, you can see why companies are utilizing this trend more often.
 No longer do you have to tell people your message, you can show it.
 “Don’t tell, show.”

 Our Golden Reel-Rule.We work with business owners, agencies, and marketing professionals who are ready for real change.
 Are you ready to strategically use video to transform you, your business and your life?
 Take a moment to imagine if there was one video that you could create which would drive new customers into your business … all day … every day … would you do it?

 Yes?
 Then it’s time to invest in video production.
 We’d like to take a moment to walk you through our video production process.
 If video seems scary now, after working with us, you'll be crushing it.

 Complimentary Video ConsultationEvery video starts here.
 Sit down directly with the producer and director … no account rep, or salesman.
 Our office, your office … coffee shop … just let us know.
 Don’t blindly go into any production without a sense of comfort and confidence with your team.
 Complimentary Consultation = Comfort & Confidence